sazzer/pusher-chess/README.md

 Chess is a fascinating game of strategy between two players.
 And, as any multi-player game, it hugely benefits from having realtime updates of the game - both for players and for spectators.

+This repository is discussed at [Creating a realtime chess game](https://pusher.com/tutorials/realtime-chess-game).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.